 Forgiveness doesn’t mean control.

-It doesn’t mean that when someone wrongs you and says they’re sorry that you should allow them to continue mistreating you.
+It doesn’t mean when someone wrongs you and says they’re sorry you should allow them to continue mistreating you.

-It doesn’t mean that after you’ve forgiven someone, you should let that person back into your life.
+It doesn’t mean after you’ve forgiven someone, you should let that person back into your life.

 Whether you forgive someone or not, it has absolutely nothing to do with them.

-It doesn’t even matter if that person knows you forgive them.
+It doesn’t matter if that person knows you forgive them.

 It’s not for them.